USask-BINFO/SV-JIM/README.md

 ## Getting help

-Please e-mail ```malcolm.todd@usask.ca``` with any support requests.

-**Example**

-If you have questions, concerns, bug reports, etc, please file an issue in this repository's Issue Tracker.
+If you have questions, concerns, bug reports, etc, please file an issue in this repository's Issue Tracker or e-mail `malcolm.todd@usask.ca`.

-## Getting involved
+## Future work

-This section should detail why people should get involved and describe key areas you are currently focusing on; e.g., trying to get feedback on features, fixing certain bugs, building important pieces, etc.

-General instructions on _how_ to contribute should be stated with a link to [CONTRIBUTING](CONTRIBUTING.md).
+Have suggestions on how the software can be improved?
+Please contact `malcolm.todd@usask.ca` with your suggestions/recommendations!

+Current worklist:
+- Add Docstrings to SnakeMake Rules files to improve internal documentation for users
+- Add additional tool combinations to interesect rules and incorporate them into the pipeline on completion
+- Explore use of the union set and how best to aggregate truvari results back into singular SV files

 ----

-## Open source licensing info
+## MIT licensing info
 1. [LICENSE](LICENSE)

 ----